CoCoPIE-Group/MobileBert/README.md

 This repo is tested on Python 3.6+, PyTorch 1.0.0+ (PyTorch 1.3.1+ for examples).

-For the running environment, use the code under transformers to install the transformers package in the docker as below.
+For the running environment, use the code under the transformers directory to install the transformers package in the docker as below.
 ```bash
 cd transformers
 pip install .